Energy Healers & Holistic Practitioners: The Protection That Fits

 The goal isn’t more insurance.
 The goal is the right insurance!

-The majority of healing practitioners find that professional and general liability coverage are a strong fit for their practices.
+The majority of healing practitioners find that professional and general liability coverage form a strong foundation for their practices, often as part of a more comprehensive policy.

-That said, there are situations where some practitioners may want to explore additional coverage—especially if their work involves hosting retreats, selling physical products, working with horses, or hiring employees.
-These scenarios can introduce different types of risk that fall outside the scope of standard liability policies.
+That said, there are situations where some practitioners may want to explore additional coverage—especially if their work involves hosting retreats, selling physical products, working with techniques that would be considered invasive, or if hiring employees.
+These scenarios can introduce different types of risk that fall outside the scope of standard policies.

 If that sounds like you, don’t guess.
 Read Do Energy Healers Need More Than Just Liability Insurance? for a quick overview of when you might want to consider additional coverage.